 The ancient irrigation tunnels, called Qanat, run underneath the mosque and provided the town with much needed water.

 Apparently there were more of these castles in the area.
 Unfortunately not much remains of this and the Narenj castle is the only structure that gives an idea of what they might have looked like.

 The old covered bazaar in Nain is now almost completely deserted.
-Although it was renovated at some point, most retailers left to settle in the newer centre of town.
+Although it was renovated at some point, most retailers left to settle in the newer market in the center of Nain.

 The old bazaar is still home to some ancient mosques and shrines though and therefore it is still worth a visit when you are in Nain.